top of page

 Our core aims are helping refugees overcome isolation, trauma, depression and giving them a platform to tell their stories to their host communities as well as building links and trying to provide new professional and personal opportunities.

-We are currently building on our previous successful productions in the summers of 2022 and 2023 by running a series of workshops at the Chelsea Theatre, in partnership with Kensington and Chelsea and Hammersmith and Fulham Council, with a view to putting on a play in the summer at the Chelsea Theatre as part of K+C Festival and in Hammersmith.
+We are currently building on our previous successful productions K+C Festivals in the summers of 2022 and 2023 by running a series of workshops at the Chelsea Theatre, in partnership with Kensington and Chelsea and Hammersmith and Fulham Council, with a view to putting on a play in spring 2024 at the Chelsea Theatre as part of Stamp Festival, before rolling the project out to Hounslow and other UK locations.

 Our productions with K+C Festival (2022 & 2023) and FT Weekend Festival (2022) were highly acclaimed.
 You can watch the K+C 2022 production on YouTube.